JackCSheehan/byte-script/README.md

 ```
 The above instruction adds 10 to the current cell.

 By design, Byte Script does not except any arguments outside of the range of an unsigned 8-bit integer (0 - 255).
+This is to keep the language consistent with the 8-bit cells in the instruction tape, a concept inspired by BF.
 Any attempt to input a larger or smaller integer literal will simply cause it to wrap around until it is in the range of an unsigned 8-bit integer.
 Byte Script also has no support for floating-point numbers.
 Any division operations resulting in a floating-point number will simply be truncated.

 ## The Instruction Set
 Below is an explanation of each of the instructions that Byte Script currently implements.
-Instructions with an asterisk are currently still in developmental or planning stages and may not be implemented.

 A quick note on arguments: for instructions that take arguments, the default argument is always `1`.
 This is so that instructions such as `>;` work similar to their corresponding instructions in BF.